-The purpose is to offer young teachers the opportunity to experience a very different culture through working with schools and teachers, and to give them the chance to pass on some of their own skills.
-Our partner schools have been in Pune, Dehradun, a Pestalozzi Village centre, Chennai, Shantiniketan, and Baru Sahib near Solan.
+The purpose is to offer young teachers the opportunity to experience a very different culture through working with Indian schools and teachers, and to give them the chance to pass on some of their own skills.
+Our partner English medium schools have been in Pune, Dehradun, a Pestalozzi Village centre, Chennai, Shantiniketan, and Baru Sahib near Solan.

 The Foundation is committed to this programme which offers a unique opportunity to young teachers from the UK.

-- to work with local teachers to help develop pedagogy
+- To work with local teachers to help develop pedagogy

-- to organise informal teacher training workshops.
+- To organise informal teacher training workshops

-- Taught children in the Hindu Model school at Baru Sahib
+Examples include teaching children in the Hindu Model school at Baru Sahib

-- Joined a school trip
+Joined a school trip

-- Weekend trips to Amritsar, Kolkata,
+Weekend trips to Amritsar, Kolkata,

-- Visited other volunteers
+Visited other volunteers